benkoben/subnetFinder/README.md

 Why I created this
 ===

 I wanted to fully automate IaC deployments to virtual networks inside Azure.
-The reason why I wrote it in Go is because of use-case flexibility and I wanted to learn more about Go concepts.
+The reason why I wrote it in GOlang is because of flexibility and I wanted to learn more about GOlang concepts.

 This program can be run as a standalone binary inside a CI/CD agent or hosted as an API endpoint (for managed CI/CD agents)